Updated: Sep 28

 If you’ve spent any time studying the rules of writing fiction, you’ll know that stories must have a beginning, middle, and end.
 However, nearly all horror movies today have a beginning, middle—and then stop.

-They suffer from what I call the “non-ending,” or the “stupid-horror ending.”
+They suffer from what I call the “stupid-horror ending.”

-I don’t mean they have sad endings, but that they have no ending, where no plot points or character arcs are resolved, where the protagonists are either killed or left in an ambiguous state, while the antagonist(s) are free to continue killing people without consequence.
+By that, I don’t mean they have sad endings.
+I mean they have no ending, where plot points or character arcs are not resolved, where the protagonists are either killed or left in an ambiguous state, while the antagonist(s) are free to continue killing people without consequence.

 In other words, the movies have no point other than to elicit whatever base reactions the moviemakers want the viewers to experience.
 There is only one other movie genre that gives nothing to their viewers except chemical reactions.
 That genre is pornography.